 In honor of the founder's father the Leon David Simmons Award is bestowed upon extraordinary family caregivers of the ill, disabled and elderly during the Annual Caregivers Award Luncheons.
 The luncheon is held in celebration of National Family Caregivers’ Month.
 COME has recognized over one hundred and twenty family caregivers from the Bronx to as far as Columbia South Carolina.
 Caregivers are nominated by their physicians, pastors, co-workers, employers, families and friends.

 The first luncheon was held on November 19, 2007 at the Dreiser Loop Center in Co-op City.
 The event was sponsored by AARP Peachtree Chapter 4997, AARP New York State Office.
 Jacqueline Cherry was recognized as a family caregiver for her father.

 Leon David Simmons Award History

-For the past fourteen years COME has held an Annual Fundraiser Gala where we gave these extraordinary family caregivers from the community the Leon David Simmons Award in recognition of their selfless work caring for loved ones.
-Due to the COVID-19 pandemic, like many, we’ve had to reimagine our Annual Gala and for the first time ever conducted a Virtual Caregiver Gala on November 21, 2020.
+For the past fifteen years COME has held an Annual Fundraiser Gala where we gave these extraordinary family caregivers from the community the Leon David Simmons Award in recognition of their selfless work caring for loved ones.
+Due to the COVID pandemic, like many, we’ve had to reimagine our Annual Gala and for the first time ever conducted a Virtual Caregiver Gala on November 20, 2021.
 We wanted to let family caregivers know that they are not alone and still find a way to show caregivers that they are supporting during this time.
 Click the links below to view the event.